WizardGit/StingerRunRacing/README.md

 allow npcs to get speed boxes!

 fix running in air
-fix messagetext disappearing too quick (noticed in freeroam once you grab a gem) fix jump while already in air bug fix animation from water to land only kicks in when fully on land debug levels
+fix jump while already in air bug fix animation from water to land only kicks in when fully on land debug levels